Bebe Rexha: 2023–2025: Bebe

-In August 2022, a remix of Eiffel 65's song "Blue (Da Ba Dee)", titled "I'm Good (Blue)", by David Guetta with vocals from Rexha was released after it went viral on TikTok.

 On February 17, 2023, Rexha released the music video for "Heart Wants What It Wants", the lead single from her third studio album, Bebe.
 The album was released on April 28, 2023, and also includes second single, "Call on Me", released on March 31, 2023, as well as "I'm Good (Blue)".
 The album features appearances from Dolly Parton and Snoop Dogg.
 Rexha has described the album as being inspired by 1970s retro style.
 The album's third single, "Satellite" featuring Snoop Dogg, was released on April 20, 2023, accompanied by an animated music video uploaded on Rexha's YouTube channel.
 Bebe was released on April 28, 2023 through Warner Records.

 At a June 2023 concert, a New Jersey man assaulted Rexha by throwing a cell phone at her head from the audience; she had a black eye and required stitches for her injuries.
 The man was quickly identified and arrested for assault and battery.
 Under interrogation, the assailant admitted to the act, saying that he figured it would make for a funny prank.
 Pending a hearing set for July 31, 2023, Rexha got a restraining order against him.
 On June 1, 2024, at a concert in Green Bay, Wisconsin, Rexha had multiple attendees removed by police for throwing items at her.
 In late June 2024, Rexha headlined Pride in London in Trafalgar Square to a crowd of over 20,000 people.

-On 25 April 2025, Rexha was featured on English dance group Faithless's single "Dollars and Dimes".
+On April 25, 2025, Rexha was featured on English dance group Faithless's single "Dollars and Dimes".
+In December 2025, Rexha signed a new menagement deal with Timeline Management.